chiiya/tmdb-php/README.md

 - **Query Parameters**: Provide type-safe parameter objects for API requests
 - **Responses**: Paginated response wrappers for list endpoints

-### Type Safety

-All API responses are automatically cast to strongly-typed PHP objects using the `antwerpes/data-transfer-object` library.
-This provides:

-- Full IDE autocompletion
-- Type checking at runtime
-- Automatic data validation
-- Null safety

 ## Repositories

 The library provides repositories for all major TMDB API domains: